 - Port 1 and Port 2: Status of Port 1 and Port 2. - Total: Shows the total bit rate of the video in the IP stream. - IP stream bandwidth bar: The blue bar outline at the top of the display represents the total bandwidth of the 10 GbE pipe (10.3125 Gb/s).
 The blue bars inside the outline show the relative bandwidth size of items in the IP stream compared to the total available bandwidth of the stream.
 Numbers inside the blue bars correspond to the ID numbers listed in the display. - Run Time.
 The instrument maintains a running IP Status Session.
 The Run Time readout displays the amount of time that has elapsed during the current IP Status Session.
 The time is displayed as "DD, HH:MM:SS", where DD is the number of days, HH is the number of hours, MM is the number of minutes, and SS is the number of seconds. - Clear icon.
 Use the icon to reset the status session.
-After a reset, items will appear in the list in the order they are detected.

-- Yellow gradient: When an item in the list has a yellow gradient it indicates the item was previously detected in the stream but is no longer present.
+After a reset, items will appear in the list in the order they are detected. - Yellow gradient: When an item in the list has a yellow gradient it indicates the item was previously detected in the stream but is no longer present.
 The yellow gradient can also indicate messages, which occur only for a few seconds.
 Use the icon to reset the display to view only the items currently in the stream.
-See (See Figure 155.) - Green gradient: When an item in the list has a green gradient it indicates the item is a currently monitored stream.
+(See Figure 133.) - Green gradient: When an item in the list has a green gradient it indicates the item is a currently monitored stream.
 Use the icon to reset the display to view only the items currently in the stream.
-See (See Figure 155.)
+(See Figure 133Figure 136.)

-The IP Status application is also divided into the following five columns:
+The IP Status application is also divided into these columns:

 - ID: Shows the ID number of each item in the IP stream.
-The ID numbers correspond to the numbers in the blue bar at the top of the display. - Port: Shows the Port number being monitored. - Protocol: Shows the protocol being used by each item in the IP stream. - Bitrate: Shows the bitrate of each item in the IP stream. - Payld: Shows the RTP Payload Type number of each IP stream. - Dest IP: Shows the destination IP address and port number of the monitored stream in the form <destination IP address>:<port number>. - Source IP: Shows the source IP address and port number of the monitored stream in the form <source IP address>:<port number>. - Dest MAC: Shows the destination MAC address of the monitored stream. - Source MAC: Shows the destination MAC address of the monitored stream. - PTP Dom: Shows the PTP domain of the monitored stream. - Seq Err: Shows the number of sequencing errors in the monitored stream. - RTP Clk: Shows the RTP clock of the monitored stream. - RTP Mark: Shows the RTP marker frequency of the monitored stream.
+The ID numbers correspond to the numbers in the blue bar at the top of the display. - PORT: Shows the Port number being monitored. - PROTOCOL: Shows the protocol being used by each item in the IP stream. - BITRATE: Shows the bitrate of each item in the IP stream. - PAYLD: Shows the RTP Payload Type number of each IP stream. - DEST IP: Shows the destination IP address and port number of the monitored stream in the format <destination IP address>:<port number>. - SOURCE IP: Shows the source IP address and port number of the monitored stream in the form <source IP address>:<port number>. - DEST MAC: Shows the destination MAC address of the monitored stream. - SOURCE MAC: Shows the destination MAC address of the monitored stream. - PTP DOM: Shows the PTP domain of the monitored stream. - SEQ ERR: Shows the number of sequencing errors in the monitored stream. - RTP CLK: Shows the RTP clock of the monitored stream. - RTP MARK: Shows the RTP marker frequency of the monitored stream.